ernaniaz/jquery.loader/README.md

 $.loader (
 {
   // Add array with JavaScript file list to be loaded.
 Structure must has 'name', 'src' and 'dep' informations.
-  'js': [
+  js: [
         {
           name: 'main-javascript',
           src: 'js/main-javascript.js',
           dep: [
                  'submodule-1',
                  'submodule-2'
                ]
         },
         {
           name: 'submodule-1',
           src: 'js/submodule1.js',
           dep: [
                  'submodule-3'
                ]
         },
         {
           name: 'submodule-2',
           src: 'js/submodule2.js',
           dep: []
         },
         {
           name: 'submodule-3',
           src: 'js/submodule3.js',
           dep: []
         }
       ],
   // Add array with CSS file list to be loaded.
 Structure must has 'name', 'src' and 'dep' informations.
-  'css': [
+  css: [
          {
            name: 'main-css',
            src: 'css/main-css.css',
            dep: []
          }
        ],
   // Should permit or not the use of cache.
 If false, will be added ?_(TIMESTAMP NUMBER) to URL, to avoid browser cache.
-  'cache': false,
+  cache: false,
   // Number of retries in case of failure.
 0 will disable retry.
-  'retryLimit': 3,
+  retryLimit: 3,
   // Timeout in miliseconds to wait for script load.
 0 will disable timeout.
-  'timeout': 0,
+  timeout: 0,
   // Callback function to be executed every time a script is loaded or failed to be loaded.
 Parameters will be the name of the script.
-  'onupdate': function ( script)
+  onupdate: function ( script)
             {
               console.log ( 'onupdate fired to script ' + script);
             },
   // Callback function to be executed every time a script is loaded.
 Parameters will be the number of loaded files, total of files and percentage loaded.
-  'onrefresh': function ( loaded, total, percentage)
+  onrefresh: function ( loaded, total, percentage)
              {
                $('.percentage').animate ( { width: percentage + '%'}, 50);
              },
   // Callback function to be executed when 100% of files was loaded.
 Parameter will be the total of files loaded.
-  'onfinish': function ( total)
+  onfinish: function ( total)
             {
               $('.application').trigger ( 'start');
             },
   // Callback function to be executed if there's any dependency error at load.
 Added in version 1.3.
-  'onloadfail': function ( error)
+  onloadfail: function ( error)
               {
                 console.warn ( error);
               },
   // Callback function to be executed everytime a script is loaded successfully.
 Added in version 1.3.
-  'onsuccess': function ( name)
+  onsuccess: function ( name)
              {
                console.log ( 'Script ' + name + ' loaded.');
              },
   // Callback function to be executed everytime a script fail to load.
 Added in version 1.3.
-  'onfail': function ( name)
+  onfail: function ( name)
           {
             console.error ( 'Script ' + name + ' FAILED to load!');
           }
 });
 ```
 Dependencies